run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-queue-fairness.md

-# Walk-through: Queue Fairness
+# Quickstart: Queue Fairness

 ## Goal

-The goal of this walk-through is to explain __fairness__.
-The [over-quota walk-through](walkthrough-overquota.md) shows basic fairness where allocated GPUs per project are adhered to such that if a project is in over-quota, its job will be preempted once another project requires its resources.
+The goal of this Quickstart is to explain __fairness__.
+The [over-quota Quickstart](walkthrough-overquota.md) shows basic fairness where allocated GPUs per project are adhered to such that if a project is in over-quota, its job will be preempted once another project requires its resources.

-This walk-through is about __queue fairness__.
+This Quickstart is about __queue fairness__.
 It shows that jobs will be scheduled fairly regardless of the time they have been submitted.
 As such, if a person in project A has submitted 50 jobs and soon after that, a person in project B has submitted 25 jobs, the jobs in the queue will be processed fairly.

 ## Setup and configuration: